nekonyuu/maven-scala-akka-template/README.md

-# Kafka Stream & Akka HTTP template project
+# Akka Stream & Akka HTTP template project

 ## Purpose

-Use this template to bootstrap a Scala project with Maven, Akka & Kafka Stream.
+Use this template to bootstrap a Scala project with Maven & Akka.

 ## How to